-- 5.1 The Director, International Privacy will arrange a search of all electronic and paper filing systems relevant to the request. - 5.2 The Director, International Privacy may refer any complex cases to the Chief Privacy Officer for advice, particularly where the request includes information relating to third parties or where the release of personal information may prejudice commercial confidentiality or legal proceedings. - 5.3 Where the valid request is a request for subject access, the information requested will be collated by the Director, International Privacy into a readily understandable format (internal codes or identification numbers used at Verizon that correspond to personal information shall be translated before being disclosed).
-A covering letter will be prepared by the Director, International Privacy which includes information required to be provided in response to the valid request. - If the valid request is for the erasure, rectification, restriction or portability of personal data, or is an objection to processing or relates to the right not to be subject to automated decision-making where Verizon is the controller for that personal information, such a request must be considered and dealt with as appropriate by the Director, International Privacy.
-In particular: - (a) if the valid request is advising of a change or any inaccuracy in an individual's personal information, where Verizon is the controller for that personal information, such information must be rectified or updated accordingly if Verizon is satisfied that there is a legitimate basis for doing so;
+- 5.1 The Director, Privacy Policy & Compliance International will arrange a search of all electronic and paper filing systems relevant to the request. - 5.2 The Director, Privacy Policy & Compliance International may refer any complex cases to the Chief Privacy Officer for advice, particularly where the request includes information relating to third parties or where the release of personal information may prejudice commercial confidentiality or legal proceedings. - 5.3 Where the valid request is a request for subject access, the information requested will be collated by the Director, Privacy Policy & Compliance International into a readily understandable format (internal codes or identification numbers used at Verizon that correspond to personal information shall be translated before being disclosed).
+A covering letter will be prepared by the Director, Privacy Policy & Compliance International which includes information required to be provided in response to the valid request. - 5.4 If the valid request is for the erasure, amendment, restriction or portability of personal data, or is an objection to processing or relates to the right not to be subject to automated decision-making where Verizon is the controller for that personal information, such a request must be considered and dealt with as appropriate by the Director, Privacy Policy & Compliance International.
+In particular: - (a) if the valid request is advising of a change or any inaccuracy in an individual's personal information, where Verizon is the controller for that personal information, such information must be rectified or updated accordingly if Verizon is satisfied that there is a legitimate basis for doing so; - (b) when, pursuant to a valid request, Verizon erases, anonymises, updates, corrects or restricts the processing of personal information, either in its capacity as controller or on instruction of a customer when it is acting as a processor in accordance with section 6 below, Verizon will notify other

-- (b) when, pursuant to a valid request, Verizon erases, anonymises, updates, corrects or restricts the processing of personal information, either in its capacity as controller or on instruction of a customer when it is acting as a processor in accordance with section 6 below, Verizon will notify other Group Members or any sub-processor to whom the personal information has been disclosed accordingly so that they can also update their records; and - (c) if the valid request made to Verizon as a controller is to erase that individual's personal information in accordance with the provisions of applicable European data protection law, the matter will be assessed by the Director, International Privacy.
-Where the processing undertaken by Verizon is required or permitted by law, or is necessary for the exercising of the right of freedom of expression and information, the request will be refused. - All queries relating to this Procedure are to be addressed to the Director, International Privacy.
+Group Members or any sub-processor to whom the personal information has been disclosed accordingly so that they can also update their records.

+- If the valid request made to Verizon as a controller is to erase that individual's personal information in accordance with the provisions of applicable European data protection law, the matter will be assessed by the Director, Privacy Policy & Compliance International.
+Where the processing undertaken by Verizon is required or permitted by law, or is necessary for the exercising of the right of freedom of expression and information, the request will be refused. - 5.6 All queries relating to this Procedure are to be addressed to the Director, Privacy Policy & Compliance International.